Phillip Wilcher: Later life

 For 12 years, Wilcher was a full-time carer for his father, who was battling dementia.
 It was a different fight to the one he fought during World War II as a private in the Australian Military Services, 18th Australian Field Academy.
 Wilcher himself said that he needs to remember his father's history more often, particularly during those times his thought processes appear impeded; to "show his compassion through patience" even more.
 "I am not feeling too good tonight.
 My head is driving me half crazy, but I suppose it will wear off during my sleep; anyway, I hope so ..."
 (Leslie James Wilcher in a letter to his wife, Naomi Joy Wilcher).

-More recently, the highly esteemed American composer/pianist/educator, Matthew Bridgham, dedicated the song-cycle "Seasons of Seizing" to Wilcher and Wilcher's father.
-Bridgham worked closely with a local poet and English professor Liz Whiteacre to create the song-cycle expressing a certain intimacy with temporal lobe epilepsy.
+More recently, the American composer/pianist/educator, Matthew Bridgham, dedicated the song-cycle "Seasons of Seizing" to Wilcher and Wilcher's father.
+Bridgham worked with poet and English professor Liz Whiteacre to create the song-cycle.
 Matthew Bridgham: "In summer 2021, I worked with poet Liz Whiteacre (English Professor at the University of Indianapolis) to develop a series of poems based on my experience living with Temporal Lobe Epilepsy (TLE).
 Liz is very skilled at giving a voice to people with disabilities and has done a remarkable job notating my testimonies and crafting them into a beautiful set of ten poems".
 "Seasons for Seizing" will receive its world-premiere performance at Yale University in November 2022.

 Following the death of Wilcher's father on August 20, 2022, and as part of a community effort commandeered by Philippa Waters - a music teacher at James Sheahan Catholic High School in Orange - to transform an empty convent into a home for Ukrainian refugees at Molong, located in the central west of New South Wales, Wilcher gifted to the memory of Leslie James Wilcher the upright Mignon piano his father had bought him as a child, and on which he had composed his first published composition "Daybreak".